hull/hull-client-node/API.md

     -   `options.timeout` **[Number][14]?** option controls if the client should retry the request if the client timeout error happens or if there is an error 503 returned serverside - the value of the option is applied for client side error
     -   `options.retry` **[Number][14]?** controls the time between timeout or 503 error occurence and the next retry being done

-### post
+### put

-Performs a POST HTTP request on selected url of Hull REST API (prefixed with `prefix` param of the constructor)
+Performs a PUT HTTP request on selected url of Hull REST API (prefixed with `prefix` param of the constructor)

 **Parameters**